 A classic Carrot Cake with Cream Cheese Frosting that’s easy to bake and decorate.
-The addition of pecans in the frosting and cake makes this carrot cake recipe extra delicious!
+Incredibly moist and packed with flavor, you’ll love this delicious recipe!

 Love carrot cake?
-Give our favorite carrot cake cookie recipe a try this holiday.
+Give our favorite recipe for carrot cake cookies a try this holiday.
 Topped with cream cheese frosting and pecans, it’s the perfect holiday treat.
+It’s even perfect on a NON holiday!

 Why this Recipe is Best